litterbox-sf-wdi-18/Quiz-Hat/week7-brainstorm.md

 1. Describe a way to make a Ruby method that can be called with 0, 1, or 2 arguments.
 Bonus: How would you write a method that can take any number of arguments?

 1. Give a real-world example of a one-to-one, one-to-many, and a many-to-many relationship.
 No authors, books, or libraries allowed.

+1. What are git branches and why might we want to use them?